weifund/weifund/README.md

 ### Front-End
 http://crowdfundrr.github.io/

 ** Please note that the project is under heavy development, and that we are planning a Meteor build in the coming days.
-The contracts above are outdated, and must be rebuilt for POC9.
+The contracts are outdated, and must be updated for POC9.

 ### When Deployed
 - You can start, donate to, discover, refund and track crowdfunding campaigns